icon

 Day & Date Activity Performed Number of Hours

-Wednesday 07/20/2022 Hand Hygiene, Garbing, Practice Aseptic Technique by making Gentamicin Irrigation for bladder in IV room.
+Wednesday 07/20/2022 Hand Hygiene, Garbing, Practice Aseptic Technique by making Gentamicin Irrigation for bladder in IV room and practiced aseptic technique using ertapenem.
 3

 Thursday 07/21/22 Hand Hygiene, Garbing, Practice Aseptic Technique by making Vancomycin in Elastomeric Pump 3